getcarina/getcarina.com/_best-practices/container-design-philosophy.md

 title: Container design philosophy
 slug: container-design-philosophy
 description: Best practices for container design, powered by the Rackspace Container Service
-author: Mike Metral, Rackspace Product Architect
+author: Mike Metral
 topics:
-  - docker
+- best-practices
-  - beginner
+- planning
 ---

 # Container design philosophy

+*Run one process per container; manage containers as roles; listen to advice from Docker but don't blindly follow.*

 Creating new containers is easy.
 What can be difficult is deciding how to divide your workload most effectively among many containers.